CLARIAH/scholarly-web-annotation-server/discussion/nested-pid-selector.md

 }
 ```

-Below is an example of a full annotation using these two selectors as alternatives:
+Below is an example of a full annotation using these two selectors as alternatives of each other:

 ```json
 {